thegricean/TDTlite/example_project/README.md

-# TDT test
+# TDTlite test

-## Getting started

-Start by navigating to this directory.
-On `corn.stanford.edu`:
+Follow the instructions below to check that everything is set up for you to use TDTlite.

+Start by copying the example project that's included in TDTlite to your home directory.
+From your home directory, type:

+`cp -r example_project .`

+Navigate into `example_project`.

-`cd /afs/ir/data/linguistic-data/TDTlite/`
+`cd example_project`

-Make sure the `data` and `results` paths in the `options` file are set to the `data` and `results` subdirectories of this directory.
-On `corn.stanford.edu` you don't need to change anything.
+Open the `options` file and set the `data` and `results` paths to the `data` and `results` subdirectories of `example_project` (use `pwd` to find out the path to the current directory).

 To test whether everything is running as it should:

 `run -c swbd -e -o`

 This should have the effect of creating a database called `swbd.tab` in `results`.
-If you don't have the right permissions on `corn.stanford.edu`, you will get a lot of "Permission denied" errors.
-In that case, copy `example_project` to a place where you have write access (e.g., your home directory).

-`cp -r example_project ~/`

-Then navigate to your home directory.

-`cd`

-Set the `data` and `results` paths in `options` (use `pwd` to find out the path to the current directory), then try running the above `run` command again.